VIDA-NYU/discovera/README.md

 export OPENAI_API_KEY=your key goes here
 ```

-Then use `docker compose` to build and run the BDIKit Beaker context:
+Then use `docker compose` to build and run the BKDKit Beaker context:

 ```
 docker compose build